-The Competency-Based System and Performance Management System are two other core organizational systems that we have in place which allow us to properly utilize the Advanced Planning System.
+The Competency-Based System and Performance Management System are two other core organizational systems that we have in place which allows the company to properly utilize the Advanced Planning System.

 4) Other Executive, Non-Executive and Independent Directors

 Does the company have a policy of ensuring diversity of experience and background of directors in the board?
 Please explain.